MSF-OCB/keeper-1password-migration/README.md

 KEEPER_1P_PASSWORD_SHELL=/bin/bash
 ```

-The, after you run docker-compose up it will expose 8081, and if you have Traefik you can changfe the file yourself, then it will also expose it on the right domain.
-If you're running it locally you can replace `expose: 8081` with `ports: 8081:8081´.
+The, after you run docker-compose up it will expose 8081, and if you have Traefik and you can edit the file yourself, then it will also expose it on the right domain.
+If you're running it locally you can replace `expose: 8081` with `ports: 8081:8081`.